The world of Eduardo Galeano.

 Galeano emphasized that he approached his subject as a nonspecialist trying to breathe life into the typically wooden histories of the region; “I know I can be accused of sacrilege in writing about political economy in the style of a novel about love or pirates,” he wrote.
 Yet for all his protestations, Open Veins exhibits a great, erudite density; he not only breathed life, but he got many things right.
 The editors of Monthly Review Press, which published the U.S. edition, described the book as “perhaps the finest description of the primary accumulation of capital since Marx.”

-Open Veins was something else as well—a key work in popularizing what become known as “dependency theory.”
+Open Veins was something else as well—a key work in popularizing what became known as “dependency theory.”
 Traditional narratives of development held that all countries progress through a series of stages on their road to modernity.
 As Peruvian liberation theologian Gustavo Gutiérrez explained it, “The underdeveloped countries… were considered backward, having reached a lower level than the developed countries.”
 Dependency theorists, however, presented a very different thesis: They saw Latin America as a prime example of how countries at the “core” of capitalism fed off raw materials pulled from dependent economies in the “periphery,” thus stunting their capacity for modernization.
 These theorists argued that the wealth of the North and the poverty of the South went hand in hand.
 As Galeano put it, with emphasis, “Underdevelopment isn’t a stage of development, but its consequence.”

 As important as dependency theory’s tenets was the fact that the theory itself originated in the periphery; it represented a bold set of propositions developed primarily by Latin Americans and rooted in their national experiences.
 The theory, in other words, represented an intellectual declaration of independence.
 Not incidentally, dependency theory became the economic framework that undergirded liberation theology, another movement in which Latin American thinkers—Gutiérrez chief among them—asserted an “epistemological break” from European models.